userver: Configure, Build and Install

 Pass the cmake options inside BUILD_OPTIONS.
 Make sure to at least:

-1. enable the desired userver libraries "userver_libraries";
+1. enable the desired userver libraries;

 2. pass the required options for build dependencies, if any.

-And install the package with the following:
+Install the package with the following:

 sudo dpkg -i ./libuserver-all-dev*.deb